 The depositary shall perform the duties for which it is responsible in accordance with the legal and regulatory provisions in force and those contractually entrusted to it by the management company.
-In particular, it must ensure that the management company's decisions are lawful.
-Where applicable, the depositary must take any protective measures that it deems useful.
+In particular, it must ensure that the Management Company's decisions are lawful.
+Where applicable, it must take any protective measures that it deems useful.
 In the event of a dispute with the management company, it shall inform the AMF.